eighttrigrams/tsfun/doc/reference.md

 * [drop/dropRight](../test/collections/arrays_list_like/drop.spec.ts)
 * [dropWhile/dropRightWhile](../test/collections/arrays_list_like/drop_while.spec.ts)

 ## Set-like collection functions for Arrays

 [Sources](../src/collections/arrays_set_like.ts)

-Set methods come in two flavours, array set methods and object set methods.
-Both of these have in common that the respective data structures are treated as if they were sets, hence we also call them set-like methods.

-Every set method's result is not only `Array<A>` but also consists of unique items (compared with `==`).
-Where possible, the order of the arguments is kept.

-`intersect`, `subtract`, `unite` and `uniqe` are partials, which can be inserted into the body of a `flow`. `intersection` and `union` take a `NestedArray<A>` as their argument, so they can be used to begin a `flow` with.

 * [intersection/intersect/intersectBy](../test/collections/arrays_set_like/intersect.spec.ts)
 * [subtract/subtractBy](../test/collections/arrays_set_like/subtract.spec.ts)
 * [union/unite/uniteBy](../test/collections/arrays_set_like/union.spec.ts)
 * [unique/uniqueBy](../test/collections/arrays_set_like/unique.spec.ts)

 ## Set-like collection functions for Object-Maps